Interviews and articles:Read

 I'm happy to announce that my fellow 2012-13 Bolt Residents and I are receiving an Andy Warhol Foundation Grant

 via Chicago Artist Coalition's Award.
-This will help fund this year long residency as well as an artist exchange and exhibition with Soap Factory
+This will help fund this year long residency as well as an artist exchange with Soap Factory

 in Minneapolis.De Boer & Stock

 On the heels of his solo exhibition not a fact, still extremely real

 at Comfort Station, Joseph G. Cruz has begun his year long residency at Chicago Artists' Coalition's acclaimed BOLT Residency

 - a highly competitive, juried, one-year artist studio residency program

 dSatelite, a collaborative work created by Joseph G. Cruz and FINISHING SCHOOL